 Island peak is one of the beginnings for many mountaineers who are proceeding towards further hiking in the Himalayas.

-Peak climbing in Nepal is real adventure for trekkers and mountaineers, and you will love the hiking expedition in the mountains.
-These beautiful snow clad mountains with scenic views, and diverse biodiversity will make you fall in love with the Himalayas.
+Peak climbing in Nepal is a real adventure for trekkers and mountaineers, and you will love the hiking expedition in the mountains.
+These beautiful snow-clad mountains with scenic views, and diverse biodiversity will make you fall in love with the Himalayas.